IUCN red list status:

 In the wild, the Plum headed finch often moves around within an area to find the right food and nesting places.
 They will often use lightly timbered areas and even farmland to find the right place to live.

 Did you know?

-These birds are known as 'Plum-headed Finches' due to the coloured patch on their head.
+These birds are also known as ‘Plum-headed Finches’ due to the coloured patch on their head.